awantika10/Desgen/Ideas.md

  - Each book club has a group chat in the app which can be used to discuss their thoughts about the book, or just interact with their club members in general.
  - The app may additionally provide an option for the book club to have weekly/monthly/annual meetings via zoom as well.

+## idea-8

+## Name

+Vishal Patil

+### Description

+The name of the app would be Drop App.
+It will function as an statistics application giving all information about the water resources available in ones locality.

+### Features
+- The app would tell the user regarding the water availability in ones locality and water bodies in units of gallons as well as how much days it'll last.
+- It'll inform them about their daily, monthly and yearly water usage as well as labelling them as Overusage, underusage or optimal usage.
+- Those with overusage will get a warning notification every month.
+- The app would also focus on water conservation and saving techniques.
+- It'll also give notifications regarding water shortage.
+- The user will also get the statistics of water being provided by the local MNC.
+- The user can mail grievances to the local MNC directly from the app.
+- The app would focus on making the usage of water optimal and stopping people from wasting it.
+- When the user gets the proper water statistics they'll themselves try to limit the usage and save the water.